otv1/vue-property-decorator-to-vue-3-setup-api/README.md

-# Vue 2 vue-property-decorator to Vue 3 setup-api converter :rocket:
+# Vue 2 vue-property-decorator to Vue 2/3 setup-api converter :rocket:
-This Node.js-based tool is designed to automate the transformation of your Vue 2 scripts written with **vue-property-decorator** into **Vue 3's Composition API** format,
+This Node.js-based tool is designed to automate the transformation of your Vue 2 scripts written with **vue-property-decorator** into **Vue 3's Composition API** format, also available for vue 2.7.

 ## Converter
-This script helps developers transition from Vue 2 to Vue 3 by transforming their scripts written with the vue-property-decorator into the Composition API format, using **<script setup lang="ts">**
+This script helps developers transition from Vue 2 to Vue 2/3 by transforming their scripts written with the vue-property-decorator into the Composition API format, using **<script setup lang="ts">**

 ## Requirements
 1. Node.js installed on your machine.
 If not, you can download it from [Node.js Official Website](https://nodejs.org/).